Unmanned Autonomous Systems, Minor

 Why study unmanned autonomous systems?

 Emerging UAS technology is affordable, giving small businesses and individuals the opportunity to customize it for a seemingly endless variety of applications.
 Nevada offers a unique opportunity for both students and industry interested in investing in UAS, with a history of supporting UAS initiatives and a number of civilian and military resources for research and development.

-To this end, the objective of the interdisciplinary minor in UAS is to provide students with skills and experiences that will help them better apply the knowledge gained in their majors to specialized problems in the field of UAS.
+The emerging UAS industry requires highly-educated individuals who understand the fundamentals in terms of design, engineering, operations, and interpreting related data.
+To this end, the objective of the interdisciplinary UAS minor is to provide students with the skills and experiences that will help them better apply the knowledge gained in their majors to specialized problems in the field of UAS.

 You must complete a minimum of 18 credits from the courses listed below.
-At least nine of those credits must be in upper-division courses, and no more than nine of the credits can also count toward your major.
+At least nine of those credits must be in upper-division courses (300 or 400 level), and no more than nine of the credits can also count toward your major.

 Please view the course catalog for a complete listing of requirements for the minor.